| Title: | Data Files and Functions Accompanying the Book "Bayesian Data Analysis in Ecology using R, BUGS and Stan" |

 A data frame with 287 observations on the following 6 variables.

-id of brood
+Broodid of brood

-id of individual
+Ringid of individual

-a factor with levels C
+Implanta factor with levels C P; treatment: C=corticosterone treatment, P=placebo

-age of nestling in days
+Ageage of nestling in days

-the day of the blood sample
+daysthe day of the blood sample

-corticosterole measurement in the blood sample
+totCortcorticosterole measurement in the blood sample

 Almasi, B., Roulin, A., Jenni-Eiermann, S., Breuner, C.W., Jenni, L., 2009.
 Regulation of free corticosterone and CBG capacity under different environmental conditions in altricial nestlings.
 Gen. Comp.
 Endocr.
 164, 117-124.